Samsung/Tizen.NET/_posts/2019-01-04-How-to-package-UI-and-service-apps.md

 ![][add_project_for_service_app]

-## Add a reference to a Service Application in Xamarin.Forms
+## Add a reference to a service application in Xamarin.Forms
 1. In `Solution Explorer`, right-click on the project name of your UI application, and click `Add` -> `Reference`.

 ![][right-click-on-ui-app]